danielbarry/oakwm/readme.md

 oakwm provides:

-* Decorative frames for your windows.
+* Decorative frames for your windows
-* The ability to move, resize, hide and restore windows.
+* The ability to move, resize, hide and restore windows
-* No icons.
+* Basic icons
-* No configurable root menus, buttons or mouse or keyboard bindings.
+* No buttons or mouse or keyboard bindings
-* No virtual desktop, toolbars or integrated applications.
+* No virtual desktop or integrated applications (only a lightweight toolbar)

 **See the [roadmap](roadmap.md) for more information.**

 ## Building oakwm

-**TODO:** Update this section.

 You will need a Unix machine, X libraries and a C++ compiler such as gcc.
 You will also need a mouse, with at least one button.
-Your X server and libraries must be R4 or newer and must support the Shape extension.  wm2 does NOT support multi-screen displays, because I don't have anything to test multi-screen code on.
+Your X server and libraries must be R4 or newer and must support the Shape extension. oakwm does NOT support multi-screen displays, because it's currently outside the scope of the project.

-wm2 makes relatively heavy demands on the performance of your X server, because of the use of shaped windows, but it shouldn't place too much of a load on other aspects of your system.

-Inspect the file Config.h.
-If any of the settings (fonts, colours and "xterm" application name) in this file are unlikely to work with your system, change them.
-Ensure that CONFIG_NASTY_FONT is set to something which is unlikely not to be found.

-Edit the Makefile to suit the requirements of your system, and run "make depend" followed by "make".
-This should build wm2.
-On certain systems you may need to edit the source to overcome problems with the location of non-POSIX functions such as putenv() and select().
+See the *testing* section for recommended information on building.

+The JSON configuration file is the main method for making changes to the interface, please read the documentation *before* making changes as you may cause the X server to crash otherwise.

 ## Using oakwm

 **TODO:** Update this section.

-To run wm2, make sure you're not already running a window manager, make sure the DISPLAY variable is correctly set, and then execute the file "wm2".
-There are no command-line options or X resources, and there is no start-up file.
-If your X server doesn't support the Shape extension, wm2 will exit (and will never work on your server); if it can't find the required fonts or allocate the required colours, it will also exit (but you should be able to fix this by changing the definitions in Config.h and recompiling).

-Available window manipulations are:

-* To focus a window: depends on the focus policy you selected in Config.h before compiling.
-See "Focus policy", below.
-* To raise a window: click on its tab or frame, unless you have auto-raise on focus set in Config.h.
-* To move a window: make sure it's in focus, then click and drag on its tab.
-* To hide a window: make sure it's in focus, then click on the button at the top of its tab.
-* To recover a hidden window: click left button on the root window for the root menu, and choose the window you want.
-* To start a new xterm: use the first item on root menu ("New").
-* To delete a window: make sure it's in focus, click on the button on the tab, hold the mouse button for at least a second and a half until the cursor changes to a cross, then release.
-(I know, it's not very easy.
-On the other hand, things like Windows-95 tend to obscure the fact that most windows already have a perfectly good Close option.
-If the default delay doesn't suit you, change it in Config.h and recompile.)
-* To resize a window: make sure it's in focus, then click and drag on its bottom-right corner.
-For a constrained resize, click and drag on the bottom-left or top-right corner of the enclosing window frame.
-* To flip around amongst the windows on-screen: click with the right mouse button on the root window or on any window's frame or tab.
-* To exit from wm2: move the mouse pointer to the very edge of the screen at the extreme lower-right corner, and click left button on the root window for the root menu.
-The menu should have an extra option labelled "Exit wm2"; select this.

-All move and resize operations are opaque.

 ## Testing